Sophie Lowe: Acting

-In 2013, Lowe and her fellow McDonald College alumnus Rhys Wakefield co-wrote, co-directed, and starred in the short film A Man Walks Into a Bar...
+In 2013, Lowe and her fellow McDonald College alumnus Rhys Wakefield co-wrote, co-directed, and starred in the short film A Man Walks into a Bar...
 The film was a finalist at Sydney's Tropfest short film festival.
 Lowe and Wakefield previously worked together in the 2013 film After the Dark.

 From 2013 to 2014, Lowe starred as Alice in Once Upon a Time in Wonderland, a spin-off of the TV series Once Upon a Time.
 The series ended after one season.

-On 2 June 2014, Lowe was cast in the role of Lena in The Returned.

-In 2015, Lowe starred in The Beautiful Lie, an Australian television series broadly based on Leo Tolstoy's novel Anna Karenina, playing Kitty Ballantyne, and filmed Waiting for the Miracle to Come, the feature film debut of Australian documentary filmmaker Lian Lunson.
+Lowe played Lena in the 2015 American TV series The Returned.
+Also in 2015, she starred in The Beautiful Lie, an Australian television series broadly based on Leo Tolstoy's novel Anna Karenina, playing Kitty Ballantyne, and filmed Waiting for the Miracle to Come, the feature film debut of Australian documentary filmmaker Lian Lunson.

 In 2016, she joined the independent Australian film Bloom, and Philip Noyce's thriller Above Suspicion.

 In 2022, she starred in the Czech period drama film, Medieval, alongside Ben Foster.
 The film was directed by Petr Jákl and became the most expensive Czech film ever made.
-She is set to star alongside actress Louisa Krause in the to be announced film "The Dive".
+She appeared alongside actress Louisa Krause in the German-Maltese thriller film 2023 film The Dive.

+Lowe plays the lead role as Zoe in the 2026 film Posthumous, which had its world premiere in Fantastic Fest on 19 September 2026.
+Also in 2026, she plays a renowned pianist named Anna in the folk horror feature debut by Johanis Lyons-Reid, Lucrum, along with Nathan Page and Tahlia Sturzaker.
+The film, made under the SAFC's Film Lab: New Voices initiative, premieres on 23 October 2026 at the Adelaide Film Festival.

 Music

-2013-2015: EP1 and EP2

 Lowe is also a singer-songwriter, originally performing under the alias SOLO.
 In December 2013, she released a five-song EP via the online music retailer Bandcamp.
 The music video for the song "Dreaming", one of the songs from the SOLO EP, was directed by actress and After the Dark co-star Bonnie Wright.
 She later dropped the SOLO name and performed under her real name.
 In October 2015, she re-released independently her first record as Sophie Lowe, titled EP1.
 On the next month, in November 2015, she released her second EP titled EP2, with seven songs.
 Her second extended play saw a departing of her Alt-folk sound, with EP2 embracing a more Electropop production while remaining as an Alternative record.
 To promote the project, Lowe released three singles; "Understand", "Pink Flowers" and "Breathe", the first two end up getting a respective music video.
 As 2020, the music video for "Understand" directed by Dean Francis, is no longer available to stream on her YouTube page.
 The music video for "Pink Flowers" was co-directed by Lowe herself and Lily Rolfe.